VimsecAu/kb/m365/baselines/teams.md

 2. Select **Users > External access**.

-3. Under **Teams accounts not managed by an organization**, toggle **People in my organization can communicate with Teams users whose accounts aren't managed by an organization** to one of the following:
+3. Under **Teams accounts not managed by an organisation**, toggle **People in my organisation can communicate with Teams users whose accounts aren't managed by an organisation** to one of the following:
     1. To completely block contact with unmanaged users, toggle the setting to **Off**.
     2. To allow contact with unmanaged users only if the internal user initiates the contact:
         - Toggle the setting to **On**.
-        - Clear the check next to **External users with Teams accounts not managed by an organization can contact users in my organization**.
+        - Clear the check next to **External users with Teams accounts not managed by an organisation can contact users in my organisation**.

 #### MS.TEAMS.2.3v1 Instructions